-- The autoconfigure module that contains the auto-configuration code. - The starter module that provides a dependency to the autoconfigure module as well as the library and any additional dependencies that are typically useful.
+- The autoconfigure module that contains the auto-configuration code for "acme". - The starter module that provides a dependency to the autoconfigure module as well as "acme" and any additional dependencies that are typically useful.
 In a nutshell, adding the starter should provide everything needed to start using that library.